evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Comfort/_index.md

 ## Performance

-The Hongqi E-HS9 Comfort has a maximum power of 320KW (435hp).
-The total torque is 300nm.
+The Hongqi E-HS9 Comfort has a maximum power of 320 KW (435 hp/429 bhp).
+The total torque is 300 nm (221 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,5 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging